mital2021/code-quiz/README.md

-# Password-Generator
+# Code Quiz Challenge

 ## Purpose

-Its an application that generate random password based on people's selection of criteria.
+Its an application that lets you take time quiz on javascript thats stores scores.